 - 2 tablespoons white wine vinegar

-- Heat olive oil in skillet (I use my cast iron skillet (or another skillet), on medium-low.
-Add the cubed waffles pieces and saute until toasted, about 10-15 minutes.
+Heat olive oil in cast iron skillet (or another skillet), on medium-low.
+Add the cubed waffles pieces and saute until toasted, about 5-8 minutes.
 Keep an eye on them so they don't burn.

-- In a large bowl, add all the chopped vegetables, basil, lettuce, "croutons".
+In a large bowl, add all the chopped vegetables, basil, lettuce, "croutons".
 Pour over the dressing and stir to mix.